verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ## Configure an application to export traces to Jaeger

-The Jaeger agent sidecar is injected to application pods by `"sidecar.jaegertracing.io/inject": "true"` annotation.
-You may apply this annotation to namespaces, or pod controllers such as Deployments.
+The Jaeger agent sidecar is injected to application pods by the `"sidecar.jaegertracing.io/inject": "true"` annotation.
+You may apply this annotation to namespaces or pod controllers such as Deployments.
 The subsequent snippet shows how to annotate an OAM component for Jaeger agent injection.

 ```yaml